techieshravan/csharp/README.md

-# C#
+# What is CSharp Repository?
-This repository contains basic C# code samples for beginners
+This repository contains basic C# code samples for beginners.